vinceau/slp-realtime/examples/realtime-combos/README.md

 # Real-time Combo Extraction Example

-An example demonstrating the real-time capabilities of `slp-realtime`.
+This is an example demonstrating the real-time capabilities of `slp-realtime`.

+This script connects to a Slippi relay, automatically detects combos, and generates a Dolphin-compatible `combos.json` file when disconnected from the relay.

 ## How to use